Educational Enrichment with Community Partners

 Child Development Specialist on Staff

 Our on-staff social worker has deep expertise in early childhood development.
-She meets with our teacher-caregivers regularly to help them individualize their approach to each child in their care.
-She is also available as a resource for parents.
-She can guide parents with advice on dealing with everyday problems or she can suggest a consultation when a child might benefit from additional services.
-Our social worker will provide each family with support as they proceed with the process of obtaining any type of special therapeutic services for their child.
+She meets with our teacher-caregivers regularly to help them individualize their approach to each child in their care while also serving as a resource for parents.
+She can guide parents with advice on dealing with everyday problems or suggest a consultation when a child might benefit from additional services.
+Our social worker provides each family with support as they proceed with the process of obtaining any type of special therapeutic services for their child.